College is a four-year journey that begins with this first step.

 From day one in Access Allegheny, you’ll receive ongoing individualized attention that extends through your first year and beyond.
 The lasting relationships you forge with students, faculty, and staff will continue to benefit you throughout your time at Allegheny.
 Teaching you skills and strategies you don’t know, you don’t know.

 Access Allegheny invites applicants from a wide range of backgrounds and experiences.
 The program has proven particularly meaningful to students who are :

 - Among the first in their families to attend college

-- Are coming to Allegheny from a great distance
+- Coming to Allegheny from a great distance

-- Are seeking additional academic and advising support in adapting to college-level work
+- Seeking additional academic and advising support in the transition to adapting to college-level work

 Please note that space in the program is limited due to its personalized nature.

 The Access Allegheny Program paves the way to success on your college journey.